HEVC-Projects/CPH/README.md

 https://drive.google.com/open?id=0B-x4IFNM0upjY2JDclFsZEtjdU0

 Extract all data above to get 12 YUV files and 8 DAT files.
-Then execute "extractCUDepthGrndTruthCPHIntra.m" to generate all the training, validation and test samples.
+Then execute "extractCUDepthGrndTruthCPHIntra.m" to generate all the samples.

 ## Database for Inter-mode